zoyth/cakemail-mcp-server/readme.md

 "Add a new contact with email sara@example.com and first name Sara to my main contact list"
 ```

-### Analytics & Reporting
+### Analytics, Reporting & Logs
 ```
 "Show me the performance metrics for my latest campaign including open rates and click rates"

-"Get detailed link statistics for campaign 12345 including which links were clicked most"
+"Get detailed campaign logs for campaign 12345 to see all opens and clicks"

+"Show me workflow logs for automation 456 to track email sequence performance"

+"Get transactional email logs for the last week filtered by delivered status"

 "Create a campaign performance export for campaigns 123, 456, and 789 in Excel format"

-"Show me account performance overview for the last 30 days"
+"Debug my logs API access to test campaign and workflow log endpoints"
 ```

 ## 🔧 Advanced Configuration